EpocSquadron/coreos-devenv/Readme.md

 - Host: ??
 - Port: 3306

-> If you want to change the password, open up `.containers/mysql-standard/grants.sql` and change the password in the SQL statement.
+> If you want to change the password, open up `.coreos-devenv/containers/mysql-standard/grants.sql` and change the password in the SQL statement.
 This sql file is ran as the init-file for apache every time the mysql-standard container loads.

+Note that the data files for mysql are actually stored on your computer (the host), so that you can destroy and up your virtual machine at will.
+A base data folder is provided to prevent mysql from failing to start on first load, but if you have a data directory from a previous install, you can simply overwrite `.coreos-devenv/mysql-data/` with it and you should be up and running with your databases.

 ## Development

-The dockerfiles and additional assets for the two core containers are located in `.containers`, where you can modify them as you wish and generate new docker images.
+The dockerfiles and additional assets for the two core containers are located in `.coreos-devenv/containers`, where you can modify them as you wish and generate new docker images.
 Read more about docker development at the [docker.io docs](http://docs.docker.io/en/latest/).